 Is there a kind of homemade Pedialyte for dogs?

 If your dog is dehydrated, water is always best.
-You can also try giving your dog bullion or chicken broth until you can get to a vet.
+You can also try giving your dog bullion or low sodium chicken broth until you can get to a vet.
 If your dog isn't drinking water, chicken or beef broth may entice them – the meaty scent is often too good to resist, and your doggo will be slurping up those fluids in no time.

 We always recommend seeking treatment as early as possible.
 Dehydration can be fatal.
 If your dog is dehydrated – don't delay treatment.